Avadhoot1905/chrome-extension/README.md

 ## Getting Started

 Follow the steps below to set up and activate the extension in your Chrome browser.
+- In your chrome browser settings, search for "Manage Extensions"
+- Click on the developer mode.
+- Click on "Load Unpack" button.
+- Select this repository after cloning.
+- Activate the extension once it shows up under "All Extensions".

 ### Prerequisites
 - Google Chrome (Latest Version)